OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 Fig. \@ref(fig:example-cv) shows the usual effect of spatial blocking (for varying buffer size) on the Cross-Validation accuracy [@pohjankukka2017estimating].
-Note that the accuracy tends to stabilize at some distance, although too strict blocking can also lead to over-pessimistic estimates of accuracy hence bias in predictions.
+Note that the accuracy tends to stabilize at some distance, although too strict blocking can also lead to over-pessimistic estimates of accuracy hence bias in predictions [@@Wadoux2021EM].
 In the Ebergotzen case, prediction error could be over-pessimistic although the block size is relatively small considering the size of the study area.
 On the other hand, if the training points are clustered, blocking becomes